dasch-swiss/docker-apache-jena-fuseki/README.md

 Note that although these Docker images are based on the official Apache Jena Fuseki releases and do not alter them in any way, they do not constitute official releases from the Apache Software Foundation.

+As of version `5.5.0-1`, the database comes with a pre-configured TDB2 dataset called `dsp-repo` and a Lucene text index.
+For more details, see the [dsp-repo.ttl](dsp-repo.ttl) dataset configuration file.

 ## Dockerfile overview
 The Dockerfile uses the official openjdk:11-jre-slim-buster base image, which is based on the [debian](https://hub.docker.com/_/debian/):buster-slim image; this clocks in at about 69 MB.